kharandziuk/factory-managment-task/README.md

 # Intro

-This test must be done in NodeJs, TypeScript is a plus. add unit tests please.
+This assignment must be done in NodeJs, TypeScript is a plus and Unit test extra points.
 For any doubts please send me an e-mail at dchavez@qwic.nl

 #Factory Management
 In our factory, you are responsible for planning the usage of assembly line for our Supply Chain. ​